 Cursors identify specific voltage and time values on the waveform.
 The white cursor markers help make these points more visible, as well as provide a simple way to reposition them.
-A readout of the values appears on the trace descriptor box.
+A readout of the Vertical values appears on the trace descriptor box, while the Horizontal values appear below the Timebase descriptor box.